om-maheshwari123/website.github.io/_pages/Achievements.md

 ---

-* Recieved **Prime Minister Research Fellowship** by Ministry of Human Resource and Development, October 2021
+* Recieved **Prime Minister Research Fellowship** by Ministry of Human Resource and Development, April 2022
-* Awarded **silver medal** for B.Tech. in Electronics and Telecommunication Engineering, Batch 2020, NIT Raipur
+* Certification in **Scientific Writing** by IIT Gandhinagar, November 2020.
-* Awarded **Women Tech Award** by Indian Innovation Challenge Design Contest (IICDC 2018) for project Solar Chulha at IIM Bangalore on July 23rd 2019.
+* Awarded **Vice Chancellor's Gold Medal** for B.Tech. in Electronics and Communication Engineering, Batch 2020, College of Technology, GBPUA&T.
-* Qualified Indian Innovation Challenge Design Contest **(IICDC 2018)** Finals for the project **Solar Chulha**
+* Awarded **Merit Scholarship** by College of Technology, GBPUA&T for Academic Excellence, 2016-2020.